nagisoft/breakly/README.md

 ## License

 Distributed under the GNU AGPLv3 License.
-See `LICENSE.txt` for more information.
+See `LICENSE` File for more information.